wingersonMJ/wingersonMJ/README.md

 Project Repo: https://github.com/wingersonMJ/PropensityBatchRandomization
 <br>

-**Ensemble Learning of Proteomics Prediction Models:** This project is the start of model building for a study that uses protemoics to predict curve severity in patients with scoliosis.
+**Ensemble Learning of Proteomics Prediction Models:** This project is the start of model building for a study that uses proteomics to predict curve severity in patients with scoliosis.
 Summary: The objective is to take information gained about cellular functions, disease states, and biological pathways obtained from analyses of 7,500 proteins to estimate a patient's Max Cobb angle - the largest point of spinal curvature measured in degrees on an X-ray.
-I trained multiple neural networks to predict the target variable, then used ensemble learning to train a stacked linear regression on the network outputs.
+I trained multiple neural networks to predict the target variable, then used ensemble learning by training a stacked linear regression on the network outputs.
 Project Repo: https://github.com/wingersonMJ/Proteomics_Neural_Network_Ensemble

 # Fun things about me!